The Landlord Redress Scheme Explained: How PRS Ombudsman Redress Works

 It is deliberately tenant-facing.
 The government's Guide to the Renters' Rights Act is explicit that "only tenants will be able to seek redress from the service".
 A landlord cannot use the scheme to complain about a tenant — rent arrears and breaches of tenancy still go through the courts.

-Landlord Redress Scheme vs the Other Ombudsman Schemes
+How Does the Landlord Redress Scheme Compare to Other Ombudsman Schemes?

 It is easy to confuse the new scheme with the ones that already exist.
 Here is how they compare: